-(1) which is substantially owned, operated, or supported by a bona fide church or religious organization;
+(1) offered by a private career school or any department or branch of a private career school that is substantially owned, operated, or supported by a bona fide church or religious organization;

-(2) whose programs are primarily designed for, aimed at, and attended by persons who sincerely hold or seek to learn the particular religious faith or beliefs of that church or religious organization; and
+(2) primarily designed for, aimed at, and attended by persons who sincerely hold or seek to learn the particular religious faith or beliefs of that church or religious organization; and

-(3) whose programs are primarily intended to prepare its students to become ministers of, to enter into some other vocation closely related to, or to conduct their lives in consonance with the particular faith of that church or religious organization,
+(3) primarily intended to prepare its students to become ministers of, to enter into some other vocation closely related to, or to conduct their lives in consonance with the particular faith of that church or religious organization.

-(b) An exemption shall not extend to any private career school which represents to any student or prospective student that the major purpose of its programs is to:
+(b) An exemption shall not extend to any private career school or program that represents to any student or prospective student that the major purpose of its programs is to:

 (1) prepare the student for a vocation not closely related to that particular religious faith; or